getodk/counter/CONTRIBUTING.md

         git push

-1. Once you have completed your code changes, verify that you have followed the [style guidelines](https://github.com/opendatakit/collect/blob/master/CONTRIBUTING.md#style-guidelines).
+1. Once you have completed your code changes, verify that you have followed the [style guidelines](https://github.com/opendatakit/counter/blob/master/CONTRIBUTING.md#style-guidelines).
 Additionally, [lint](https://developer.android.com/studio/write/lint.html) is run for each new build so please run `gradle lint` and fix any errors before issuing a pull request.

-1. When your changes are ready to be added to the core ODK Collect project, [open a pull request](https://help.github.com/articles/creating-a-pull-request/).
-Make sure to set the base fork to `opendatakit/collect`.
+1. When your changes are ready to be added to the core ODK Counter project, [open a pull request](https://help.github.com/articles/creating-a-pull-request/).
+Make sure to set the base fork to `opendatakit/counter`.
 Describe your changes in the comment, refer to any relevant issues using [keywords for closing issues](https://help.github.com/articles/closing-issues-via-commit-messages/) and tag any person you think might need to know about the changes.

 1. Pull requests will be reviewed when committers have time.
-If you haven't received a review in 10 days, you may notify committers by putting `@opendatakit/collect` in a comment.
+If you haven't received a review in 10 days, you may notify committers by putting `@opendatakit/counter` in a comment.

 ## Making sure your pull request is accepted
 1. Confirm that your code compiles.